-- Fall semester—January 15 (Faculty will review all graduate applications for admission and assistantships—including those submitted by international students—beginning January 15.
-Assistantships will not be offered until late March.
-Applications received after January 15 will be considered only if space and funding are available.)
+Fall semester—Jan.
+15 (Faculty will review all graduate applications for admission and assistantships—including those submitted by international students—beginning Jan.
+15. Assistantships will not be offered until late March.
+Applications received after Jan.
+15 will be considered only if space and funding are available.)

-- Spring semester—December 1 (October 1 for international students)
+Spring semester—Dec.
+1 (Oct.
+1 for international students)

 Summer session—April 15 (March 1 for international students)

 You must first submit the online application to the Graduate College and pay the $60 application fee by credit card ($100 for international applicants).

 Once you have submitted your application, you will receive an email instructing you on how to upload your supporting documents and submit letters of recommendation.
 A few programs require materials be sent directly to them.
 However, almost all supplemental material can and should be uploaded from your Admissions Profile in MyUI, our online service center for applicants and students.
 You can only access this AFTER you have submitted your application.

 MAT candidates must also do a formal interview with faculty

 PhD/MS programs require an academic writing sample and a statement of purpose describing your reasons for pursuing graduate work and your goals for graduate study.